-Many women CEOs saw raises last year, but ranks remain thin
+Female CEOs saw ranks dwindle in 2020; median pay fell 2%

 Of the 342 CEOs in the AP’s and Equilar’s compensation survey of S&P 500 companies, only 16 were women.
 That’s down from 20 a year earlier, as CEOs like IBM’s Virginia Rometty left their posts.
 The survey includes only CEOs who have served at least two full fiscal years at their companies, in order to avoid the distortions of big sign-on bonuses.
 The companies must have filed proxy statements between Jan.
 1 and April 30.

-The majority of women CEOs in this year’s survey saw a raise in compensation: 81% of them (13 of 16), versus 60% of all male CEOs in the survey.
+The majority of female CEOs in this year’s survey saw a raise in compensation: 81% of them (13 of 16), versus 60% of all male CEOs in the survey.
 But Duke Energy CEO Lynn Good saw a nearly 3% decline in compensation to $14.3 million.
 She’s right in the middle of the pay scale among the survey’s women CEOs, so that helped set the median pay for them last year at $13.6 million.
 Median means half made more than that level, and half made less.

 That level marks a 1.9% drop from the median that those same female CEOs earned a year a before.
 And it compares with a median of $12.6 million for all male CEOs in this year’s survey, which is 5.2% higher than the median for them from a year earlier.
 The overall median for the survey was $12.7 million.